 (viii) A statement signed by an authorized officer from or agent of the Network Customer attesting that all of the network resources listed pursuant to Section 29.2(v) satisfy the following conditions: (1) the Network Customer owns the resource, has committed to purchase generation pursuant to an executed contract, or has committed to purchase generation where execution of a contract is contingent upon the availability of transmission service under Part III of the Tariff; and (2) the Network Resources do not include any resources, or any portion thereof, that are committed for sale to non-designated third party load or otherwise cannot be called upon to meet the Network Customer's Network Load on a noninterruptible basis, except for purposes of fulfilling obligations under a reserve sharing program; and

-(ix) Any additional information required of the Transmission Customer as specified in the Transmission Provider’s planning process established in Attachment K.
+(ix) Any additional information required of the Transmission Customer as specified in the Transmission Provider’s planning process established in Attachment K or Attachment P.

 Unless the Parties agree to a different time frame, the Transmission Provider must acknowledge the request within ten (10) days of receipt.
 The acknowledgement must include a date by which a response, including a Service Agreement, will be sent to the Eligible Customer.
 If an Application fails to meet the requirements of this section, the Transmission Provider shall notify the Eligible Customer requesting service within fifteen (15) days of receipt and specify the reasons for such failure.
 Wherever possible, the Transmission Provider will attempt to remedy deficiencies in the Application through informal communications with the Eligible Customer.
 If such efforts are unsuccessful, the Transmission Provider shall return the Application without prejudice to the Eligible Customer filing a new or revised Application that fully complies with the requirements of this section.
 The Eligible Customer will be assigned a new priority consistent with the date of the new or revised Application.
 The Transmission Provider shall treat this information consistent with the standards of conduct contained in Part 37 of the Commission's regulations.